Highlights from the Ratings and Financial Report for Citrix Systems Inc. (CTXS)

 CTXS’s Market Performance

-CTXS stocks went down by -2.64% for the week, with a monthly drop of -2.77% and a quarterly performance of -10.92%, while its annual performance rate touched 37.75%.
-The volatility ratio for the week stands at 2.34% while the volatility levels for the past 30 days are set at 2.86% for Citrix Systems Inc..
-The simple moving average for the period of the last 20 days is -1.92% for CTXS stocks with a simple moving average of -0.86% for the last 200 days.
+CTXS stocks went up by 7.09% for the week, with a monthly jump of 9.73% and a quarterly performance of -5.48%, while its annual performance rate touched 47.88%.
+The volatility ratio for the week stands at 2.79% while the volatility levels for the past 30 days are set at 2.41% for Citrix Systems Inc..
+The simple moving average for the period of the last 20 days is 7.06% for CTXS stocks with a simple moving average of 7.61% for the last 200 days.

 Analysts’ Opinion of CTXS